jalopez13/aws-ecs-code-pipeline/README.md

 # AWS ECS Code Pipeline

-This application is a use case of how to containerize a next.js app with docker and deploy via github actions to a AWS ECS Cluster.
+This application is a use case of how to containerize an application with docker and deploy via github actions to a AWS ECS Cluster with Load Balancer and  Auto Scaling enabled.

 ### Tech Stack: